 Current Safeguarding News

-Agencies from across all sectors will be represented by more than 60 professionals co-located at Birmingham City Council offices at Lancaster Circus.
+The Birmingham MASH will continue to evolve and see agencies across all sectors, represented by over 60 professionals from social care, police, health, education, and the voluntary sector, co-located at Birmingham City Council offices at Lancaster Circus.

 A critical element of the development of the Birmingham MASH has been effectively communicating and engaging with professionals across the city, across different agencies, who work with children, young people and families.
 A key initiative towards achieving this has been the arrangement of the MASH Roadshows held in July 2014, which were attended by approximately 3,000 professionals.

 Further roadshow dates have now been identified to which (if you have not attended previously) you are invited to attend as part of the second phase of the communication and engagement process.